 Our Bachelor of Arts and Bachelor of Science degree programs not only give you the skills and knowledge you need to make a difference but also to succeed in a dynamic world.

-You can also earn credit through an approved internship or as part of a specialized course taught at one of our international field schools in the British Isles, Ghana or China.
+You can also earn credit through an internship or as part of a specialized course taught at one of our international field schools in the British Isles, Ghana or China.

 Our faculty members are renowned scientists and scholars who work in Texas and surrounding areas and also conduct research in Asia, Africa and Latin America.
 Their cutting-edge research focuses on: